|About the Program||News & Resources||Important Dates|

 Michigan State University is at the forefront of preparing educators to teach science and mathematics in Michigan’s highest-need urban schools.

 The W.K.
 Kellogg Foundation’s Woodrow Wilson Michigan Teaching Fellowship provides promising recent college graduates and career-changers that have academic preparation or experience in STEM (science, technology, engineering and mathematics) fields with the opportunity to receive certification in secondary science or mathematics teaching, as well as a master’s degree.
 Fellows receive a $30,000 stipend.

 The W.K.
 Kellogg Foundation’s Woodrow Wilson Michigan Teaching Fellowship is not accepting applications for 2015.

 MSU is offering a similar program through the MSU SETS-UP Program.
 See the events below for the 2015 SETS-UP Cohort Process.

 Ph.D., University of Texas-Austin

 Charles (Andy) Anderson is a professor of teacher education whose research centers on the classroom teaching and learning of science.
-He studies how students' prior knowledge, language, and social relationships affect their engagement in science learning and the development of scientific literacy.
-His current work ...
+He studies how students' prior knowledge, language, and social relationships affect their engagement ...